pavi14-06/Supplier_Dependency_Risk_Scorer/README.md

 ## 👩‍💻 About the Author

 **Pavithra V** — Software Engineer & Data Analyst
-Experienced in ERP analytics, supply chain dashboards, and ML-powered reporting for aerospace/defense at **Data Patterns India Ltd**.

 > *"Transforming complex supply chain data into risk intelligence that protects patient access to medicines."*